 Student Belonging Faculty Incentive Program

 Applications are now open for the 2024 Student Belonging Faculty Incentive Program.
-Applications will be accepted through Sunday, April 21st at 11:59pm.
+Application deadline has been extended through April 28th at 11:59pm

 If you have received funding for the Regional Campus Belonging Champions Community of Transformation or the 2023 UTC Student Belonging Faculty Incentive Program, you are not eligible to apply.